-In the Yahoo!
-Group of the Systems Integration KM Leaders Community Darrin Q. asks:
+In the Groups.io discussion list of the Systems Integration KM Leaders Community Darrin Q. asks:

 Hello, I have been in the field of training and development for 8 years now.
 I discovered knowledge management in graduate school and ever since I have been studying best practices and talking with other experts in the field.
 The company I work for is very behind when it comes to KM.
 I introduced the concept to senior executives several months ago.
 They have bought into the importance of KM and I am currently organizing the effort to create an organization wide program.
 I realize that KM isn’t a program, it is a culture.
 For me to change the culture, I first have to show what practices should look like.